COME AND SEE

 RECENT ANNOUNCEMENTS

-We acknowledge the people of the land, the Akimel O’odham, Piipaash and other indigenous peoples as original stewards of this land.
-We give thanks for our ancestors, our elders, and for all indigenous peoples who worship with us.
+We acknowledge the people of the land, the Akimel O’odham, Piipaash and other indigenous peoples as original stewards of this land given to them by our one and only Creator God.
+We commit ourselves to actively work alongside indigenous people for reconciliation and justice as we live into our Baptismal Covenant and respect the dignity of every person.